masukomi/private_comments/README.md

 Imagine being dropped into a new codebase and having the freedom to leave whatever todo items and breadcrumbs you want without cluttering the codebase.
 Imagine working on a client’s codebase and not having to worry about what you say, or who sees it.

+Imagine leaving yourself a todo comment on a line, and having it disappear when you commit a change to that line.
+No more obsolete comments!

 Editor Plugins speak to a tiny Private Comments REST server running in your computer.
 For information about the APIs and creating a plugin for you favorite editor please [check out the API docs](https://masukomi.github.io/private_comments)

 ## Installation